section-engineering-education/engineering-education/content/articles/email-validator-in-flutter/index.md

   - url: /engineering-education/flutter-email-validator/hero.png
     alt: Flutter Email Validator Hero Image
 ---
 Email validator is a Flutter package that checks whether an email is valid or not.
-It is not based on regular expression, but rather checks if the email entered is linked to a reliable domain.
+It is not based on regular expression but rather checks if the email entered is linked to a reliable domain.
 Domains that exist are Gmail, Yahoo, Outlook, among others.
+ Domain Validation Tool is a free service that allows you to search up to 500 domains from your list.
+It's the most potent domain availability checker available on the internet today.
 <!--more-->
 ### Key takeaways
 - What is an email validator?